FAQ

 For Prospective Students Looking For Licensure in Colorado

-Take a look at our testimonials to see what folks have had to say about our course or email us if you have some specific questions.
+Take a look at our testimonials to see what folks have to say about our course, or email us if you have specific questions.

-Sadly, CO regulators did not take the input or advice from APL and many other stakeholders during their public hearings to keep the minimum program hours in line with Oregon at 120 hours and instead insisted on increasing the hours by 25% to 150 without making any real changes to the curricular content requirements.
-More hours means more costs and so our pricing for CO reflects that 25% increase implemented by the CO regulators.
+Sadly, CO regulators did not take the input or advice from APL and many other stakeholders during their public hearings to keep the minimum program hours in line with Oregon at 120 hours, and instead insisted on increasing the hours by 25% without making any real changes to the curricular content requirements.
+More hours means more costs, and so our pricing for CO reflects that 25% increase implemented by the CO regulators.

 Currently in CO, it is not illegal to grow, use, or share psilocybin mushrooms for personal use in non-public settings.
 That is, you can grow your own shrooms and take them or give to your friends to take.
 You are prohibited from selling mushrooms or other psychedelics, and being under the influence of psychedelics in public spaces is also still illegal.